SahiDemon/Account-switcher/README.md

 2. Frist add the aacounts
 3. Select the desired account from the dropdown menu.
 4. Click on the desired account to switch to the selected account.

+Note = The files on the release page ( .crx file ) is currently not functional due to browser policies.
+Browsers do not activate extensions without uploading them to the Chrome Web Store.
+This is the only available workaround.